IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 the scope of this document.

-Depending on the optical network type, TE topology abstraction, path computation, and path setup can be single-layer (either OTN or WDM) or multi-layer OTN/WDM.
-In the latter case, multi-layer coordination between the OTN and WDM layers is handled by the O-PNC.
+Depending on the optical network type, TE topology abstraction, path computation, and path setup can be single-layer (either OTN or DWDM) or multi-layer OTN/WDM.
+In the latter case, multi-layer coordination between the OTN and DWDM layers is handled by the O-PNC.

 {: #mpi}